Coton, Cambridgeshire: History

-Coton is not mentioned in the Domesday Book of 1086, as the land forming the village belonged at that time to Grantchester.
+The Domesday Book survey from 1086 lists Eustace II, the Count of Boulogne, as the holder of the main manor in Coton, which was then part of Grantchester parish.

 However, in the Middle Ages, Coton became a separate parish.
 There are no references to a separate Coton population prior to 1500, but by 1563, 21 families are recorded as living in the village.
 The population grew slowly over the next two centuries, reaching 126 by 1801 and then more than trebled to 390 during the 19th century.
 Further population growth came in the 1940s, when an estate of Council houses was built at the west end of the village (Whitwell Way) and in the 1960s, when further houses were built between the High Street and the 1940s estate.

 The oldest building in Coton is St Peter's Church (there are some pictures and a description of the church at the Cambridgeshire Churches website), built in the 12th century as a chapel, dependent on Grantchester church.
 It gradually established its independence from Grantchester over the course of the 13th and 14th centuries.
 Some of the original building survives, including the nave (excluding its aisles), the chancel and the font.
 The shafted south-east angle of the 12th century nave is still visible outside, while the chancel has 12th century windows to the north and south.
 The aisles date from the 14th and 15th centuries.
 Extensive restoration work was undertaken in the 1870s and 1880s.

 From the 16th century until the early years of the 20th century, most of the land in Coton belonged to Cambridge colleges, including St John's, Queens', King's and St Catharine's, which let it for farming.

 In 1830, Coton was one of many villages in the south and east of England to suffer damage during the Swing Riots.
 One farmer had his farmstead burnt down with losses amounting to £1,720.

 Notable former inhabitants of Coton include Andrew Downes, a scholar and Cambridge University Regius Professor of Greek in the late 16th century; and Sir John Coke, Secretary of State under Charles I from 1625 to 1639.

 A book about the history of Coton has been written by a former Headmistress of both the old and new Coton schools, Kathleen Fowle: Coton Through the Ages and updated by the author in 2013, with help from Carolyn Postgate, and editor Elaine Storkey.
 It is available for purchase from the village church.